Ray

 Recurring strengths

-• +Apple Watch integration for recovery data is promising.
+• +Apple Watch integration uses recovery data to tweak intensity.

 Recurring frustrations